flsinternationaldev/fls-international/src/netlify-content/pages/dynamic/programs/specialty-tours/boston-summer.md

 features: |-
   * 18 lessons of English per week
   * Evening games, parties, and activities
-  * Airport Transfers to/from Boston Logan International Airport available
 accommodations: >-
-  * Safe and secure shared residence halls at Suffolk University
+  * Students will stay in safe and secure on-campus residence halls in shared room accommodation at Suffolk University

   * Includes three meals on weekdays, brunch on Saturdays and brunch & dinner on Sundays.
 ---